 Direct Force Field User Manual

-MFDFF Development
+MTFF Development

 Problem to Solve

 The chemical space is too large to be covered by a single force field.
 On the other hand, often only a small chemical subspace is interested by individual modelers.
-Therefore, trying to make a force field to cover everything is not only impractical, but also unnecessary from the perspective of many users of force field.
+Therefore, trying to make a force field to cover everything is not only impractical, but also unnecessary from the perspective of end users of force field.
 A rational solution is to make customized force fields.
 The problem is, it is generally too complicated to make force field using the atom type definitions.

 As well known, a molecule can be partitioned to a set of fragments that the cores of the fragments represents local structures and interactions in the molecule.
 Consequently, the physical and chemical properties for the fragment cores are transferable.
 Therefore, a force field can be made by combining the force field parameters of constituent fragments.
 Come to this point, there is no difference between traditional force fields and MFDFF.